Donna is a writer and lover of cats. She has been a cat parent for many years. She loves sharing her love for all cats big and small!

 Cats are active in the twilight this is called crepuscular, meaning they are more active at dawn or dusk and their eye site reflects that, we know this as the Twilight!
 As the sun sets, the twilight falls upon us, in the distance, the big cat stalks their prey.
 Slowly moving through the thicket, quietly not to be noticed... the hush of the breeze that comes from the south...

-Stalking, slinking in the midst of the tall brush... every step carefully placed as she moves through the thicket, silence fills the air...
-The evening draws upon this cat who is on the prowl, the richness of light casts its shadow bouncing off her eyes to shine more light for this hunting expedition, This mystical creature, magically glides through the tall grass, slowly and watching every move...
+Stalking, slinking amid the tall brush... every step carefully placed as she moves through the thicket, silence fills the air...
+The evening draws upon this cat who is on the prowl, the richness of light casts its shadow bouncing off her eyes to shine more light for this hunting expedition, this mystical creature, magically glides through the tall grass, slowly and watching every move...

 Another day has passed as she delights in this wonderful adventure and the soft hue of the green grass and the softness of yellow as another sunset soon appears...

 This IS the Mysterious Vision of the Cat!

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.